-During the year, approximately 70% of the total number of employees were trained with 3 training hours completed in average.
-A major subsidiary is accredited as a Manpower Developer from the Employees Retraining Board.
+During the year, approximately 60% of the total number of employees were trained with 1 training hour completed in average.
+Two subsidiaries are accredited as a Manpower Developer from the Employees Retraining Board.

 Supply Chain Management

 The group attaches great value to communicate with suppliers to enhance understanding and recognition of the group's value and to develop a cooperative relationship of mutual trust and assistance.